Link Search Menu Expand Document

 Expressions

 Expressions can be found in the additional settings under the “Scope” section (Figure Pricing Rules 17).
-There are four different types of expressions: value, cost, rule condition, and item condition expressions.
-The expression boxes all function as small pieces of code, in which C# code can be used to adjust the pricing rule information.
-Often, these pieces of code are provided by the CloudBilling consultant as these can be quite complex for users that have no experience with coding.
-If preferred, an advanced training is available for users that want to be able to create these types of pricing rules themselves.
+Four different types of expressions are present: value, cost, rule condition, and item condition expressions.
+The expression boxes function as small pieces of code, in which C# code can be used to adjust the pricing rule information.
+Often, these pieces of code are provided by the CloudBilling consultant as these can be complex for users that have no experience with coding.
+If preferred, advanced training is available for users that want to be able to create these types of pricing rules themselves.

 Figure Pricing Rules 17: Expression option

-Value and cost expressions can use these pieces of code to make an adjustment to the value or the cost of a pricing rule.
+Value and Cost expressions can use these pieces of code to adjust, respectively, the value or the cost of a pricing rule.
 To do this, information from the purchase metadata or the customer metadata can be retrieved.
-A good example of the use of the value and cost expressions is in the case of exchange rates.
+A good example of when the value and cost expressions are used are exchange rates.
 The rule will then retrieve the metadata field “ExchangeRateUsed” to use as a calculation on both the value and the cost.
 Figure Pricing Rules 18 shows an example of value and cost expressions.
 The ExchangeRateUsed is a metadata field on the purchase that is retrieved.
 This number is then used, times 100 and minus 100 to get an appropriate percentage.
 This percentage is in its turn used in the pricing rule on the value and the cost.

 Figure Pricing Rules 18: Value and cost expression examples